We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Is it safe to perform the network settings reset?

 Doing a network reset on your device is safe because personal data don’t get lost during the process.
 Your music, videos, photos, etc., will remain intact.
-Even your contacts or text messages won’t be deleted.
+And your contacts or text messages won’t be deleted, too.

 You’ll only face slight inconveniences, such as manually logging in and entering your password again in your Wi-Fi connections and having to pair your audio devices like headphones and speakers before you stream audio over Bluetooth.

-How often should I reset network settings on iPhone?
+How often should I reset network settings on my iPhone?

 Why is my internet slow even after resetting Wi-Fi networks?

-Resetting network settings can improve your Wi-Fi speed, but if it doesn’t, it’s likely that the speed internet package you subscribe to is inadequate compared to your data consumption.
+Resetting network settings can improve your Wi-Fi speed, but if it doesn’t, it’s likely that the speed of the internet package you subscribe to is inadequate compared to your data consumption.

-The other possible reason is that many unauthorized users could be connected to your Wi-Fi network since you didn’t set a new password once you reset your network settings.
+Another possible reason is that, many unauthorized users could be connected to your Wi-Fi network since you didn’t set a new password once you reset your network settings.

 What is the difference between resetting all settings and resetting network settings?